GenitalKenobi/Crack-Detection-with-Transfer-Learning/README.md

          brightness_range = (0.5, 1.2))

-training data: augmented to 23,907 images in each class
+Training Data: augmented to 23,907 images in each class

-test data: augmented to 7232 images in each class
+Test Data: augmented to 7232 images in each class

-validation data: augmented to 7248 images in each class
+Validation Data: augmented to 7248 images in each class

-model architecture:
+Model Architecture:

-base model: Resnet50, without Dense layers
+Base Model: Resnet50, without Dense layers

-subsequent layers: Dense layer of size 2048, Dense layer of size 128, softmax layer for 2 classes
+Subsequent layers: Dense layer of size 2048, Dense layer of size 128, softmax layer for 2 classes
-optimizer: Adam - learning rate 0.001
+Optimizer: Adam - learning rate 0.001

 Sample training images: